Miyajima Day Trip: A Remarkable Miyajima One Day Itinerary

 5. Hike Mount Misen.

 We can’t pass up a hiking opportunity on our travels.
-Mount Misen (弥山) is a fabulous spot to go hiking in Japan and is a must-add to your Miyajima day trip itinerary.
-The summit is 535 meters (1,755 feet) and is the highest mountain on the island.
-Hiking Mount Misen is doable to complete in a few hours.
-There are different hiking routes that you can take:
+Mount Misen (弥山) is a fabulous spot to go hiking in Japan and is a must-add to your Miyajima day trip itinerary

-• Momijidani course – You can take the free shuttle that comes every 20 minutes nearby Iwaso Inn to go to the Miyajima ropeway (additional fee) at Momijidani Station.
+Route 1: Momijidani course – You can take the free shuttle that comes every 20 minutes nearby Iwaso Inn to go to the Miyajima ropeway (additional fee) at Momijidani Station.
 Take the trail from Kayatani or Shishiiwa Station.

 Ropeway Admission Cost:

-Adults (12 years and up): 1,840 yen ($17.40) round-trip / 1,010 yen ($9.55) one-way
+Adults (12 years and up): 2,000 yen ($14.15) round-trip / 1,100 yen ($7.80) one-way

-Children (6-12 years): 920 yen ($8.70) round-trip / 510 yen ($4.80) one-way
+Children (6-12 years): 1,000 yen ($7.10) round-trip / 550 yen ($3.90) one-way

-• Daishoin course – The trail starts next to the Daishoin Temple and is one of the popular trails.
+Route 2: Daishoin course – The trail starts next to the Daishoin Temple and is one of the popular trails.

-• Omoto course – The trail starts at the Omoto Shrine which is west of Daishoin Temple.
+Route 3: Omoto course – The trail starts at the Omoto Shrine which is west of Daishoin Temple.

-Daishoin Trail
+Life Of Doing Recommendation: Daishoin Trail

-We decided to take the Daishoin trail since we were already at the Daishoin Temple.
-It was a moderate hike with some steep areas.
 The trail had a lot of stone paths.
 Feel free to take breaks along the way since it’s not easy to climb up a mountain.

-We hiked in the early afternoon and there were only a handful of hikers on the trail.
-Regardless, it was a nice hike through the forest area so most of the trail is shaded.
+It was a nice hike through the forest area so most of the trail is shaded.
 We also saw some deer along the way up.
 As long as you follow the trail, you won’t get lost.

 Once you reach the summit, take a rest at the observation deck.
-The observation deck has a restroom and even free wifi connection.
+The observation deck has a restroom and free wifi connection.
 You’ll love the panoramic views of the waters and neighboring islands from the peak.
 We wouldn’t mind seeing this view every day!

 To go back down, you can take any of the three routes.
 We decided to take the same route back down.